HourX1/NBTTooltips/README.md

 ![logo](images/logo_2.0_big.png?raw=true)

 ## About
-A fabric mod which allows you to add/change JSON crafting/cooking/etc. recipes to use nbt input and output.
+A forge mod which allows you to see an items nbt.

 Everything is kept nicely visualized in the vanilla gui.

-This can be achieved through the reintroduced `data` attribute.
+This can be achieved through the reintroduced /nbt attribute.

 **You can find more information in the [wiki](https://mcwor.de/nbt-crafting/v2).**